Mother: Dorothy (Howell) Rodham

 1979 - Governor Clinton appoints her chairperson of the Rural Health Advisory Committee, whose members deal with the issue of providing health care in isolated areas.

-1979 - The Whitewater Development Corp. is formed by the Clintons and James and Susan McDougal.
+. is formed by the Clintons and James and Susan McDougal.

 1980 - Governor Clinton loses the 1980 gubernatorial election.
 He returns to office in 1982, and is re-elected in 1984, 1986, and 1990.